Cyber Bullying - Psychiatric Services

 Earlier in 2010, a 15-year-old girl in Massachusetts named Phoebe Prince hung herself after months of taunts from students at school.
 At a court hearing for two of the six teenagers charged in her death, her mother read from one of her final text messages, which called the harassment, “one of the final nails in my coffin.”

-We see patients with similar stories of desperation and anguish in our work on a frequent basis.
+We see patients with similar stories of desperation and anguish in our psychiatric services on a frequent basis.

 There’s not much research on bullying – especially this newest form of cyber bullying -- and so we still don’t understand well why some young people become the bullies and some the victims.
 I have some ideas.
 In adolescence there’s so much emphasis on fitting in; anytime people perceive you as different, you’re vulnerable.
 Some of the explanation for why young people turn to bullying is the same as it’s always been.
 Often, unhappy young people become bullies.
 Or it’s young people aspiring for a higher social status.
 Teenagers focus on the present.
 They don’t think about consequences.
 They don’t think that their cruel words can make someone think of suicide.